 Bishwas Sharma ’16

-Bishwas came to St. Olaf all the way from a valley in the mountains of Nepal.
-After attending boarding school in Kathmandu he decided he wanted to leave the comforts of home and travel to a new place and culture to further his education.
+Bishwas came to St. Olaf from a small mountain valley in Nepal called Pokhara.
+After completing high-school in Nepal, he decided he wanted to leave the comforts of home and travel to a new place and culture to further his education.

-A chemistry major, Bishwas has participated in two semesters of research with professors: first in synthetic chemistry, then analyzing human scent and exploring its relation to forensic science.
-Even with his specialized chemistry interests, Bishwas loves the liberal arts curriculum at St. Olaf and has especially enjoyed classes in theater, history, philosophy and mathematics.
+A biology and chemistry double major, Bishwas has participated in various research projects at St. Olaf with both chemistry and biology professors.
+Even with his major interests in scientific research, Bishwas loves the liberal arts curriculum at St. Olaf and has especially enjoyed classes in theater, history, philosophy and mathematics.
 When not in Regents Hall of Natural Sciences, he likes to go running in Skoglund or take a walk into downtown Northfield.

 Bishwas is one of the 25 percent of Oles involved in a Conversation program.
-His favorite course so far has been the Science Conversation, an interdisciplinary discussion-based class about the interplay of science and religion in society.
+One of his favourite courses so far has been the Science Conversation, an interdisciplinary discussion-based class about the interplay of science and religion in society.

 - Celebrate South Asia!
 Club